 The Secretary - will record the minutes of the meetings and the resolutions adopted.
 The Treasurer shall keep a proper record of all money transactions as they pertain to cemetery operations.

 The Manager shall have custody, under the Directors, of the Cemetery.
-No interment or removal of bodies shall take place without notice to the Manager, and he shall see that a proper Burial Permit or other certificate required by law is furnished to him in each instance.
+No interment or removal of bodies shall take place without notice to the Manager, who will see that a proper Burial Permit or other certificate required by law is furnished to him in each instance.

 The Board distinctly disclaims all responsibility for loss or damage from causes beyond their control and especially from damage caused by the elements, and acts of God, common enemy, thieves, vandals, strikers, malicious mischief makers, explosions, accidents, invasion, insurrections, riots, or order of any military or civil authority, whether damage be direct or collateral.

-"Board" means the duly appointed or elected Board of Directors for the St. James Cemetery.
+"Board" means the duly appointed or elected Board of Directors for the St. James United Cemetery.

-"Chairman" means the chairman of the Board of Directors for the St. James Cemetery.
+"Chairman" means the chairman of the Board of Directors for the St. James United Cemetery.

 "Lot" means an area of land in a cemetery containing, or set aside to contain, human remains and includes a niche or compartment in a columbarium.